 How much of this applies to you?

-Our digital footprint audit maps exactly what’s accessible about you across the broker and people-search surface, breach databases, and public records — delivered in 48 hours.
+A digital footprint audit — the engagement we call the Mirror — maps exactly what is accessible about you across the broker and people-search surface, breach databases, and public records, verified by an analyst and delivered in 48 hours.

 Phase 3: Social Media and Digital Footprint (Minutes 12–20)

-Even “private” social media profiles leak substantial information.
-Profile photos, tagged images by friends, event check-ins by others, and platform-specific data (LinkedIn connections visible to all, Facebook public events, X/Twitter likes and follows) build a behavioural and social graph that is often more revealing than direct record lookups.
+Even "private" social-media profiles leak substantial information.
+Profile photos, images friends have tagged, event check-ins by other people, and platform-specific data — LinkedIn connections visible to all, public Facebook events, the accounts an X profile follows and likes — build a behavioural and social graph that is often more revealing than direct record lookups.

 The metadata problem

-Many people scrub obvious personal details from social media but overlook metadata.
-Photos posted from home contain GPS coordinates embedded in EXIF data (before platforms strip it).
-Check-ins at regular locations — a gym, a school, a coffee shop — establish a daily pattern.
+Many people scrub the obvious personal details from social media but overlook metadata.
+Photos posted from home can carry GPS coordinates in their EXIF data before a platform strips it.
+Repeated check-ins — a gym, a school, a coffee shop — establish a daily pattern.
 Follow lists and group memberships reveal political, religious, and ideological affiliations.

 LinkedIn is the single most information-dense public source for professional individuals.
-A complete LinkedIn profile reveals current and historical employment (with dates), educational history, professional connections (who knows whom), geographic mobility, skills and endorsements, publications, and conference appearances — all in a structured, easily parsed format.
-Even “private” profiles reveal name, current title, and location to logged-in users.
+A complete profile reveals current and historical employment with dates, educational history, professional connections (who knows whom), geographic mobility, skills and endorsements, publications, and conference appearances — all in a structured, easily parsed format.
+Even a "private" profile reveals name, current title, and location to any logged-in user.

-This is where the picture sharpens from inconvenient to dangerous.
-Breach compilation databases — aggregations of credentials and personal data from thousands of historical breaches — are widely available and actively maintained.
-The largest compilations contain over 12 billion unique records.
+This is where the picture sharpens.
+Breach-compilation databases — aggregations of credentials and personal data drawn from thousands of historical breaches — are widely available and actively maintained.

 A basic breach lookup on a professional email address typically returns: